-This sweet pudding has a coconut milk soup base, giving the entire bowl a richness that’s hard to find elsewhere.
+This sweet pudding has a creamy coconut milk soup base, giving the entire bowl a richness that’s hard to find elsewhere.

 Chè bà ba often includes sweet potato, cassava, and taro, so lots of starch there.
 The pearls are made from tapioca flour, giving them a texture almost like sticky rice.

 Many places will add grass jelly to the mix as it complements the pudding well.

 4 – Bánh Da Lợn – Steamed Layer Cake

 Bánh Da Lợn is translated directly as “pig skin cake” because each layer has the thickness of a pig’s skin, although there isn’t any trace of pork or pig skin in these cakes.